kanjieater/SubPlz/readme.md

 - This can be GPU intense, RAM intense, and CPU intense script part. `subplz sync -d "<full folder path>"` eg `subplz sync -d "/mnt/d/Editing/Audiobooks/かがみの孤城/"`.
 This runs each file to get a character level transcript.
 It then creates a sub format that can be matched to the `script.txt`.
 Each character level subtitle is merged into a phrase level, and your result should be a `<name>.srt` file.
 The video or audio file then can be watched with `MPV`, playing audio in time with the subtitle.
 - Users with a modern CPU with lots of threads won't notice much of a difference between using CUDA/GPU & CPU

+# Overwrite
+By default the tool will write an srt named after the audio file's name.
+If you don't want it to do this you must explicitly tell it not to.

+`subplz sync -d "/mnt/v/somefolder" --overwrite=False`

+# Only Running for the Files It Needs
+SubPlz writes a file in the same folder to the audio with the `<audiofile>.subplz` extension.
+It starts with a `.` so you may need to enable hidden files if you want to see it.
+This ensures that subplz runs once and only once per directory for your content.
+If you want to rerun the SubPlz syncing, delete the file.

 # Split m4b by chapter
 `./split.sh "/mnt/d/Editing/Audiobooks/かがみの孤城/"`